MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization-content.md

 Azure resources have [limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits) that must be considered in your solution planning.
 For example, resources might support a maximum number of concurrent requests or tenant-specific configuration settings.

 The way you configure and use each resource also affects the scalability of that resource.
-For example, given a certain amount of compute resources, your application can successfully respond to a defined number of transactions per second.
+For example, suppose that, given a certain amount of compute resources, your application can successfully respond to a defined number of transactions per second.
 Beyond this point, you might need to scale out.
 Performance testing helps you to identify the point at which your resources no longer meet your requirements.

 > [!NOTE]
 > The principle of scaling to multiple resources applies even when you work with services that support multiple instances.
 >
 > For example, Azure App Service supports scaling out the number of instances of your plan, but there are limits for how far you can scale a single plan.
-In a high-scale multitenant app, you might exceed these limits and need to deploy additional App Service resources to match your growth.
+In a high-scale multitenant app, you might exceed these limits and need to deploy more App Service plans to match your growth.

 When you share some of your resources between tenants, you should first determine the number of tenants that the resource supports, when it's configured according to your requirements.
 Then, deploy as many resources as you need to serve your total number of tenants.

-For example, suppose you deploy an Azure Application Gateway, as part of a multitenant SaaS solution.
+For example, suppose you deploy Azure Application Gateway as part of a multitenant SaaS solution.
 You review your application design, test the application gateway's performance under load, and review its configuration.
 Then, you determine that a single application gateway resource can be shared among 100 customers.
 According to your organization's growth plan, you expect to onboard 150 customers in your first year, so you need to plan to deploy multiple application gateways to service your expected load.

 ![Diagram showing two application gateways.
 The first gateway is dedicated to customers 1 through 100, and the second is dedicated to customers 101 through 200.](media/resource-organization/bin-pack-resource.png)